What are the Major Hereditary Kidney Cancer Syndromes?

 Birt-Hogg-Dubé Syndrome (BHD)

-BHD is a hereditary syndrome that increases the risk of multiple types of kidney cancer that are typically slow growing.
-People with BHD can also develop skin lesions known as fibrofolliculomas, lung cysts, and spontaneous pneumothorax (collapsed lung).
+BHD is a rare hereditary syndrome caused by harmful changes (also called mutations or pathogenic variants) in the FLCN gene.
+People with BHD have an increased risk of multiple types of kidney cancer that are typically slow growing.
+People with BHD may also develop skin tumors called fibrofolliculomas, lung cysts, and spontaneous pneumothorax (collapsed lung).

 Areas of the body affected by Birt-Hogg-Dube (BHD) syndrome.
 BHD syndrome is an inherited disorder that causes an increased risk of kidney cancer, benign (not cancer) skin lesions, collapsed lungs, and lung cysts.

-BHD is caused by mutations in the FLCNgene.
 The FLCN gene is a tumor suppressor gene.
 Normally, the FLCN gene prevents cells from growing and dividing too quickly.
-When the FLCN gene is mutated, uncontrolled cell growth may result that leads to cancer.
-Mutated copies of the FLCN gene are passed from parents to children.
-The syndrome caused by these mutations is inherited in an autosomal dominant fashion.
-If one parent has BHD, there is a 50% (1 in 2) chance for a child to inherit the mutation.
+When the FLCN gene is mutated, uncontrolled cell growth may lead to cancer.
+BHD is inherited in an autosomal dominant manner.
+This means that if one parent has BHD, there is a 50% (1 in 2) chance their child will inherit the mutation in the FLCN gene.

 Learn more about BHD from the NCATS Genetic and Rare Diseases Information Center.